Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of the water running in Great Falls National Park

-To see the rushing waters of the Potomac River and hike rugged trails, there’s no better place than Great Falls Park.
+There’s no better place to see the rushing waters of the Potomac River and hike rugged trails than Great Falls National Park.
 With entrances in Northern Virginia and Maryland, it’s only 15 miles away from the nation’s capital.
-There are 15 miles of trails within the national park that can be used for hiking, biking, and horse riding.

 At $20 per vehicle, the one-time price to get into the park is high compared to other parks on this list of DC day trips.
 If you plan on taking a few day trips here throughout the year, you can get unlimited park access with their annual pass for $35.